 Total Weight: 12.5 grams

 The US minted the 1962 half dollar with no mint mark and also the 1962 D half dollar.
-The mint mark can be found on the reverse side of the coin above the Liberty Bell's yoke.
+The mint mark, when present, can be found on the reverse side of the coin above the Liberty Bell's yoke.

 The 1962 half dollar with no mint mark and the 1962 D half dollar have similar values.
-Each coin is worth around $9 in very fine condition.
-In extremely fine condition the value is slightly higher at around $10.
+Each coin is worth around $13.50 in very fine condition.
+In extremely fine condition the value is slightly higher at around $14.
 In uncirculated condition the value is around $15 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 65 can sell for around $80.

 Proof coins with no mint mark are available and they are each valued at around $25 in PR 65 condition.
 There were 3,218,019 proof coins minted.

 Click here to search for 1962 half dollars on Amazon.

 Very fine- At least half of the Liberty Bell's lines at the top and bottom of the bell are visible.

 Extremely fine- There are some wear spots on Franklin's hair at the back of his ears, and also near the top of his curls.
 The Liberty Bell has wear at the top and on its lettering.